Carlosrincong/GCP-Cloud-Engineer/IAM/README.md

 - When a user with a G Suite or Cloud Identity Account creates a GCP project an organization resource is automatically provisioned for them
 - You cannot use IAM to create or manage your users or groups.
 Instead, you can use Cloud Identity or Workspace to create and manage users.
 - Recommender identifies excess permissions using policy insights.
 - With deny policies, you can define deny rules that prevent certain principals from using certain permissions, regardless of the roles they're granted.
+When a principal is denied a permission, they can't do anything that requires that permission, regardless of the IAM roles they've been granted.
+- Using Google Cloud Directory Sync, your administrators can log in and manage Google Cloud resources using the same usernames and passwords they already use.
+This tool synchronizes users and groups from your existing Active Directory or LDAP system with the users and groups in your Cloud Identity domain.
+- SSO (single sing-on authentication)
 - Workspace or Cloud Identity super admin is responsible of:
     1. assign organization admin role
     2. Recovery issues